 Current filter:

 The Food Act 2014 came into force on 1 March, 2016.
 The Act applies to all food businesses, including commercial food stall holders and mobile food businesses.
-Existing businesses are being transitioned to the new Act, with that process due to be completed by 28 February, 2019.
-Download the transition timetable from the MPI website.

 The Ministry for Primary Industries (MPI) and all territorial authorities (councils) are registration authorities under the Food Act 2014.
 Their regulatory functions include the registration of: